Now Mobile-Friendly

 Windsor?

-Answer: Canadian health care.
+answer: Canadian health care.

-Picture 815,000 people standing in line waiting for medical treatment.
-A war?
-A cataclysmic natural event?
-An epidemic?
+Picture 815,000 people standing in line waiting for medical treatment. a war? a cataclysmic natural event? an epidemic?
 Yes, anywhere else one or more of these might be the case.
-However, in Canada it’s business-as-usual health care, yet our per capita expenditure on health care is third highest in the world.
-At $4,000 per man woman and child, I think we could buy just about everyone in Canada a private insurance policy that would cover all eventualities with little or no waiting for treatment.
+However, in Canada it’s business-as-usual health care, yet our per capita expenditure on health care is third highest in the world. at $4,000 per man woman and child, I think we could buy just about everyone in Canada a private insurance policy that would cover all eventualities with little or no waiting for treatment.

 More and more Canadians are beginning to take their health into their own hands, as clearly, public health care is collapsing under its own weight.
 Many are seeing private physicians outside the country, while a large number of Quebecers, including our own prime minister are purchasing medical care at local medical clinics.
 Many provincial governments have begun to de-list certain medical procedures, such as regular eye examinations, chiropractic and physiotherapy care and some dermatological procedures, to name a few, in efforts to control spiraling costs.